Anron Icons: 1150+ Editable Icons for Figma & IconJar

 Board for freelance & contract work

-Hi guys!
-Finally, I'm ready to share the first commercial product that I've been working on for the last couple of months.
-It's a fully customizable icon pack with 1,150+ icons for professional web and mobile interfaces.
+Fully customizable icon pack for professional web and mobile interfaces.
 Easily change the path, stroke weight, or corner radius of any icon in seconds.
 Without Adobe, right inside Figma.

 1350+ icons in 3 styles are upcoming!